Parent-Child Assistance Program (PCAP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used children from the sample described in Ernst et al. (1999).
-The purpose of this study was to describe the performance of children whose mothers were enrolled in the Seattle Birth to 3 Program (now called Parent-Child Assistance Program [PCAP]) at three years, and to examine the effects of study group, prenatal binge alcohol exposure, and prematurity on developmental outcome.
+The study used the same sample as Ernst et al. (1999).
+The purpose of the study was to describe the performance of children whose mothers were enrolled in the Seattle Birth to 3 Program [now called Parent-Child Assistance Program (PCAP)] at three years, and to examine the effects of study group, prenatal binge alcohol exposure, and prematurity on developmental outcome.
+Participants were randomly assigned to three years of intensive home visitation/case management (PCAP) or the community standard of care control group.
 Measures utilized include the Bayley Scales of Infant Development Second Edition (BSID-II).
 Results indicate that scores, on average, were lower than expected for age among both the intervention and control groups.
 Limitations include examiner bias, small sample size, and lack of follow-up.

 Length of controlled postintervention follow-up: None.